-Warm weather may be lingering this fall, but if you’ve got an older horse with arthritis, it’s not too soon to begin formulating a plan to help him cope with the challenges of the winter ahead.
+The weather may not be frigid yet, but if you’ve got an older horse with arthritis, it’s not too soon to begin formulating a plan to help him cope with the challenges of the winter ahead.
 Here are three things you can do to help keep your older, arthritic horse healthy and comfortable as winter conditions set in.

 2. Consider oral and/or injectable medications.
 Anti-inflammatory medications can help keep an arthritic horse moving with minimal pain.
 A low daily dose of phenylbutazone can be safe for healthy horses, or your veterinarian may suggest a coxib medication, like firocoxib, which has a lower risk of side effects.